plainerman/Variational-Doob/README.md

 ## Getting started

-The best way to get started is to look at [the jupyter notebook](notebooks/tps_gaussian.ipynb) which contains the necessary code for 2D potentials in one place.
+The best way to understand our method is to look at [the jupyter notebook](notebooks/tps_gaussian.ipynb) which contains the necessary code for 2D potentials in one place.
+However, this notebook is very limited in scope and only contains the most basic examples.
+In the following, we will show the interfaces to run more complex examples.
+You can also look at the setups in the `configs/` folder.

 ## Running the baselines
 You can either use the TPS shooting baselines [provided by us](https://github.com/plainerman/variational-doob/releases/tag/camera-ready), or re-create them by running